 Cold Hardy Citrus Trees

 There are both sweet and acid types of citrus trees suited for zone 7 provided there is adequate protection from cold temperatures.
 Selecting the proper rootstock is crucial.
 Look for trifoliate orange (Poncirus trifoliata) rootstock.
-Trifoliate orange is the superior choice for cold hardiness but sour orange, Cleopatra mandarin and orange crosses may be used.
+Trifoliate orange is the superior choice for cold hardiness but sour orange, Cleopatra mandarin, and orange crosses may be used.
 Mandarin oranges include mandarins, satsumas, tangerines, and tangerine hybrids.
 They are all sweet types of citrus that peel easily.
 Unlike other zone 7 sweet citrus trees, mandarins need to be cross-pollinated for the fruit to set.

 - Satsumas are one of the most cold-hardy of the citrus and differ from mandarin in that it is self-fruitful.
 Owari is a popular cultivar, as is Silverhill.
 They fruit well ahead of any potential freezes (normally fall season) and have a relatively long shelf life of about two weeks.